Rational homotopy of complex projective varieties with normal isolated singularities: Introduction

-In this paper we use $E_1$-formality to show that a large class of projective varieties with normal isolated singularities are formal topological spaces.
+Simpson \cite{Si4} showed that every finitely presented group $G$ is the fundamental group $\pi_1(X)$ of an irreducible projective variety $X$.
+Later, Kapovich and Koll\'{a}r \cite{KK} showed that $X$ can be chosen to be a complex projective surface with simple normal crossing singularities only.
+This implies the existence of non-formal complex projective varieties.
+For instance, one may take $G$ to be the fundamental group of the complement of the Borromean rings, which has non-trivial triple Massey products.
+In this paper, we use mixed Hodge theory to show that a large class of projective varieties with normal isolated singularities are formal topological spaces.
 We also study the mixed Hodge structures on the rational homotopy type of a contraction of a subvariety and prove analogous results in this setting.

+We next outline the contents of this paper.
+For a complex algebraic variety $X$, the complex homotopy type $\Aa_{pl}(X)\otimes\CC$ can be computed from the differential bigraded algebra defined by the first term $E_1^{*,*}(X)$ of the \textit{multiplicative weight spectral sequence}, a multiplicative analogue of Deligne's weight spectral sequence \cite{DeHIII}.
+This result was proven by Morgan \cite{Mo} for smooth quasi-projective varieties and by Cirici-Guill\'{e}n \cite{CG1} in the possibly singular case.
+In Section $\ref{Sweight}$, we study the multiplicative weight spectral sequence of a projective variety with isolated singularities and provide a simple description of its algebra structure in terms of a resolution of singularities of the variety.
+This gives an upper bound on the homotopy theoretic complexity of the variety.

-We briefly explain the contents of this paper.
-In Section $\ref{Sweight}$ we recall the definition of the multiplicative weight spectral sequence of a complex algebraic variety.
-We then describe this spectral sequence in certain situations, such as varieties with normal crossings and projective varieties with isolated singularities.
-In Section $\ref{Spurity}$ we show that the purity of the weight filtration of a complex projective variety up to a certain degree, implies formality of the variety up to the same degree.
-In Section $\ref{Sisolated}$ we use the multiplicative weight spectral sequence to prove formality for normal projective varieties with isolated singularities whose link is $(n-2)$-connected, where $n$ is the dimension of the variety.
+The idea that purity of the weight filtration implies formality is part of the folklore on mixed Hodge theory and goes back to \cite{DGMS}.
+In Section $\ref{Spurity}$, we give a simple proof of a refinement of this idea: we show that the purity of the weight filtration of a complex projective variety up to a certain degree, implies formality of the variety up to the same degree.
+We prove the main results of this paper in Section $\ref{Sisolated}$.
+We first show, using the multiplicative weight spectral sequence, that every normal complex projective surface is formal.
+We then generalize this result to arbitrary dimensions and prove formality for normal projective varieties with isolated singularities whose link is $(n-2)$-connected, where $n$ is the dimension of the variety.
 In particular, complete intersections with isolated singularities are formal.
-We also show that if $X$ is a projective variety with normal isolated singularities admitting a resolution of singularities with smooth exceptional divisor, then $X$ is a formal topological space.
+Using similar techniques, we show that if $X$ is a projective variety with normal isolated singularities admitting a resolution of singularities with smooth exceptional divisor, then $X$ is a formal topological space.
 Lastly, in Section $\ref{contractions}$ we prove analogous results for contractions of subvarieties.
+In particular, we show that if $Y\hookrightarrow X$ is a closed immersion of smooth projective varieties, then $X/Y$ is a formal topological space.